poojarao8/IACS_computes_2019/_notebooks/day5_practice.md

     KeyError: 'Houston'

-Your task is to make a new version of the function `city_pop` that behaves more intelligently that simply raising a `KeyError` if it cannot find the city.
+Your task is to make a new version of the function `city_pop` that behaves more intelligently than simply raising a `KeyError` if it cannot find the city.
 Here are a few suggestions for things you could try adding, but feel free to come up with your own improvements:
 - check that the city is a string (what happens if you tried giving the function a number instead of a real city name?)
 - if the function cannot find the city in the dictionary, print a (helpful!) message to the user that the city cannot be found
 - even better: if the city cannot be found, ask the user if they'd like to add a new city to the dictionary.
 If so, make sure to ask for the population.